codesource/CDSRC.Libraries/README.md

 ### Soft deletable
 This library define all needs to add "soft" and "hard" delete concept to entities.

+### Traceable
+With this library you can trace creations, updates and changes on entities.

 ### Translatable
 With this library you can translate any entities.
 Tow options are available: